JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/mesh_list/index.md

 ## Caution

-A warning will pop up when you use the *Remove Unlinked Inputs* button in the node, while if you used the the *Remove Unlinked Inputs* button in the *Advanced Node Settings* the inputs will be removed without a warning.
+A warning will pop up when you use the *Remove Unlinked Inputs* button in the node, while if you used the *Remove Unlinked Inputs* button in the *Advanced Node Settings* the inputs will be removed without a warning.